I have a dream… NYC, honor Dr. Martin Luther King, Jr. with a day of service. Check out one of the events around the city in his memory.

 3. Transport Yourself at Art Deco Weekend 1/15 – 1/17/10

-There’s just something about the open road that fills people with passion: top down, seats back, wind in your face, mPicture 22usic blaring, and no deadlines.
+There’s just something about the open road that fills people with passion: top down, seats back, wind in your face, music blaring, and no deadlines.
 This paints the picture of the American Dream: Freedom.
 The 33rd Annual Art Deco weekend invites you to participate in celebrating the technology of transportation, because without it, this fantasy could have never become reality.

 Art Deco Weekend was started in ’76 to raise awareness and appreciation of the arts and culture of the Arts Deco Era (1925 – 1945).
 The events of this year’s weekend celebrating the 75th anniversary of the Antique Automobile Club of America will include, a film series, theatrical performances, dance performances, a Saturday morning parade, and many more.